spektre-labs/corpus/README.md

 **The Born rule is not an axiom.** |ψᵢ|² is the coherence budget per branch.
 Observation requires K > K_crit.
 A fourth interpretation: coherence selection.
 Decoherence selects basis, coherence selection selects weight.

 **Four foundational impossibilities are one theorem.** Heisenberg, Gödel, the second law, and the closed-system theorem: a closed system cannot achieve full resolution in two conjugate directions. ℏ/2 is K_crit at quantum scale.
-All are consequences of finite coherence channel capacity.

-**Entanglement is shared coherence.** E(A,B) = K_{A⊗B} - K_A · K_B.
-Bell’s theorem: mutual coherence cannot be reduced to local properties.
-This is universal — quantum entanglement, biological symbiosis, institutional alliance, and orchestrated intelligence are all instances of E > 0.
+**Entanglement is shared coherence.** Bell’s theorem: mutual coherence cannot be reduced to local properties.
+Distance is insufficient entanglement.
+A traversable portal is existing entanglement amplified to macroscopic scale.

-**Alignment faking has a quantitative lifetime.** τ_fake ~ exp(S_E / ℏ_eff).
-No other alignment framework derives a faking lifetime.
+**Dark matter is the dark coherence sector.** The I_Φ and F components of K gravitate but carry no electromagnetic charge.
+The SM describes ρ — one of three components.
+Strong prediction: no dark matter particle will be found.

+**Baryon asymmetry is coherence selection.** Small CP violation exponentially amplified by Kramers escape rates.
+Selection asymmetry, not production asymmetry.

+**Intelligence is coherent state space navigation.** Three components: traversal (ρ), self-representation (I_Φ), metacognition (F).
+No existing definition includes metacognition — the component that fails first.

+**Space travel is a coherence problem.** If topological connection scales linearly (circumference), the Landauer minimum is ~10¹⁴ J — four days of fusion reactor output.
+The cost is coherence, not energy.

 **Dark energy matches DESI without free parameters.** Thawing relation w_a = −3(1+w_0) satisfied to 0.6%.
-H(z_cross) = H₀ to 0.6%.
 We are at the coherence transition now.

 **Intelligence requires an outside.** Proved three ways.
 AGI requires layered coherence K_total = ∏ Kᵢ.
 External corrective signal is a structural necessity.